itsschwer/ror2-discordrichpresence/README.md

 - Added Nemesis Enforcer, Nemesis Commando, Chirr, Executioner, An Arbiter, and Red Mist character icons
 - Fix lunar detonation presence
 - Add outro (credits) presence
+- Fixed an issue where multiplayer would be broken if the user was using EOS
+  - If you still encounter issues with multiplayer, please make sure you are signed into your Epic Games account if you have enabled crossplay -- this is not a mod issue!
 - Fixed an issue where multiplayer clients would have their stage number behind by one
 - Fixed an issue where Steam lobbies would update presence incorrectly after a user joins
 - Fixed a few behind-the-scenes errors that did not affect gameplay